AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration.md

 **Pause executions**

 We recommend slowing down and ideally pausing all executions just before the application is shutdown on the legacy data center: deliveries and workflows.
-That will ease the restart on Public Cloud (AWS) as processes will have been given time to pause “gracefully” and save any in-progress execution state.
+That will ease the restart on Public Cloud (AWS) as processes will have been given time to pause "gracefully" and save any in-progress execution state.

 **During the migration**